markusmoenig/Eldiron/docs/docs/creator/actions.md

 *Shortcut: Alt + R*

 Cut a recess into the active profile surface.
+Use it in `DETAIL` mode on a selected profile sector.
 Params: *depth*, *target* front/back face, and cap/jamb tiles chosen via two icons (shows the textures that will be stamped).

 ### Relief

 *Shortcut: Alt + E*

 Emboss the active profile surface outward.
+Use it in `DETAIL` mode on a selected profile sector.
 Params mirror Recess: *height*, *target* (front/back), and cap/side tiles.

 ### Gate / Door

 *Shortcut: Alt + G*

 Carve an inset opening in the profile surface and fill it with a tile.
+Use it in `DETAIL` mode on a selected profile sector.
 Params: *inset*, *repeat/scale* mode, gate/door *tile* icon, and speed/behavior flags (hidden, locked, secret) stored on the sector.

 ### Window

 Create a static window inside the selected profile hole.
 The window generates frame geometry and a glass pane (no dynamic open/close behavior).

+Use it in `DETAIL` mode on a selected profile sector.

 Parameters:
 - `[window]`